Handbook of Business Procedures

 Inventory Services or self-tagging departments affix a barcode numbered property control plate to the property (or assign an inventory number) within 30 days of acquiring the capitalized or controlled item.
 If the property is U. S. Government-owned, then it must be tagged within 10 days.
 Inventory Services then enters appropriate data on the university's computerized inventory system.

 Newly purchased vehicles and electric carts (costing $5,000 and up) that are received by Fleet Management Services in Parking and Transportation Services are tagged by Fleet Management Services.
 Self-tagging departments are not responsible for tagging these items but must still supply Inventory Services with the tagging detail.
-Note: Attaching property control plates or tags, or otherwise marking equipment to indicate university ownership is required by state law.
-Unless a property item purchased at a unit cost less than $5,000 is being added to or becoming part of a capitalized or controlled item, the item is assigned an appropriate non-capitalized expenditure code and, where possible, marked or has a blank tag affixed to indicate it is the property of The University of Texas at Austin.
+Note: Attaching property control plates or tags, or otherwise marking capital or controlled items to indicate university ownership is required by state law.
 For information about the sale and purchase of vehicles, refer to 16.4.1.
 Vehicle Title Transfers.

 For any property that is checked out, kept at someone’s home, or housed out in the field and not on campus, a checkout log or off-campus form must be completed and kept by the department in addition to any other departmental liability forms.
 For an example of the information required on a checkout log or off-campus form, go to Equipment Located off Campus*.
 This sample form or equivalent is required to be kept by departments for all equipment kept off campus.